section-engineering-education/engineering-education/articles/internet-protocols/index.md

 IPv6 uses an address of 128 bits hence allowing 2^128 addresses.
 IPv6 is not designed to work together with IPv4; thus, there can not be any communication.

-In IPv6, addresses are represented in 8 groups with colons in between every four digits that are to base 16, i.e.,  [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal#:~:text=The%20hexadecimal%20numeral%20system%2C%20often,numbers%20and%20six%20extra%20symbols.)digits.
-The address is a long line of digits that can be shortened using a shortening technique hence should not course confusion.
+In IPv6, addresses are represented in 8 groups with colons in between every four digits that are to base 16, i.e.,  [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal#:~:text=The%20hexadecimal%20numeral%20system%2C%20often,numbers%20and%20six%20extra%20symbols.) digits.
+The address is a long line of digits that can be shortened using a shortening technique hence should not cause confusion.

 #### Example